alpsteam/autonomous-labs/docs/lab-2.md

 ---
 layout: default
-title: Lab 2 Microservices
+title: Lab 2
 ---

-# Lab 2 Microservices
+# Lab 2

 > First we can provide a very short description with the purpose of the lab, like this: